-To understand how scarcity works for the social engineer, lets first look the concept in social psychology.
+To understand how scarcity works for the social engineer, let’s first look at the concept in social psychology.
 It is described as people’s tendency to place a higher value on resources that are not in great supply.
-Marketing often tries to exploit this phenomena by promoting the idea of scarcity in their sales and specials and a good example of this ploy’s success is the frenzy that is Black Friday.
+Marketing often tries to exploit this phenomenon by promoting the idea of scarcity in their sales and specials and a good example of this ploy’s success is the frenzy that is Black Friday.
 141 million people shopped on Black Friday in 2013-the U.S. population is roughly 315 million.

 We have seen the carnage unfold on the news as shoppers compete for limited goods in a limited amount of time.
-In this instance both time and items are made scarce, compelling many bargain seekers to get up before dawn and stampede through each other with sometimes freakish aggression .
-Whatever one might want to achieve by utilizing scarcity it’s clear that people can be steered by their belief in and fear of shortage.
+In this instance, both time and items are made scarce, compelling many bargain seekers to get up before dawn and stampede through each other with sometimes freakish aggression.
+Whatever one might want to achieve by utilizing scarcity, it’s clear that people can be steered by their belief in and fear of shortage.

 Is It Just For Shopping?